What we know about the victims at Robb Elementary School - Local News 8

 Garcia's nephew, John Martinez, told The Washington Post that officials informed the family that she helped shield students from the gunfire.

-“I want her to be remembered as someone who sacrificed her life and put her life on the line for her kids,” Martinez told the Post on Wednesday.
-“They weren’t just her students.
+"I want her to be remembered as someone who sacrificed her life and put her life on the line for her kids," Martinez told the paper.
+"They weren't just her students.
 Those were her kids, and she put her life on the line, she lost her life to protect them.
-That’s the type of person she was.”
+That's the type of person she was."

+Two days after Garcia's death, her husband, Joe, suffered a fatal heart attack, the Archdiocese of San Antonio told CNN.
+The pair's family says he died of a broken heart.

+"Please keep our family in your thoughts and prayers," the GoFundMe post said.
+"I truly believe Joe died of a broken heart and losing the love of his life of more than 25 years was too much to bear."

-According to Garcia’s profile on the Uvalde Consolidated Independent School District website, she had been an educator for 23 years.
-It was her fifth year co-teaching with Eva Mireles, who was also tragically gunned down at the elementary school.
+Garcia had been an educator for 23 years, according to her profile on the Uvalde Consolidated Independent School District website.
+It was her fifth year co-teaching with Eva Mireles, who was also among the victims of the massacre.

+10-year-old Uziyah Garcia was "full of life," according to an uncle, Mitch Renfro.
+He loved video games and anything with wheels.
+He leaves behind two sisters.

 Amerie Jo Garza